Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 {{% expandlarge id="upload-datamodel" header="Upload data model" %}}
-The muncipality of Sogndal has created [a data model](app/app-dev-course/modul1/datamodel.xsd) that represents data they wish to collect from future residents.
+The municipality of Sogndal has created [a data model](app/app-dev-course/modul1/datamodel.xsd) that represents data they wish to collect from future residents.

 {{% notice info %}}